 While most other optimization plugins stop there, Optimole goes one step further.

 This is powerful because that means your website doesn’t have to load a 1000 x 500 pixel image for your mobile traffic.
-If the screen size is 400 then it can magically resize, optimize, and display a perfectly optimized image for each visitor.
+Instead, if the screen size is 400, it can magically resize, optimize, and display a perfectly optimized image for each visitor.